Last Updated: Jan 9, 2017

 -From the Center for Contemplative Mind in Society

-A monthly Working Group has continued the work of embedding contemplative practices into curriculum at UMass.
+The Contemplative Pedagogy Working Group meets monthly to discuss the work of embedding contemplative practices into the curriculum at UMass Amherst.
 Contact Brian Baldi at the UMass Institute for Teaching Excellence and Faculty Development for more information

 More here: CTFD and CESL Awarded Grant for Contemplative Pedagogy